Body

 header should be set.
 If a Content-Type

-If you have parameters that you want to expose to users when they configure a to use this endpoint in and then pass provided values into the endpoint request body, add them to the lower panel:
+If you have parameters that you want to expose to users when they configure a connection shape to use this endpoint in process flows, and then pass provided values into the endpoint request body, add them to the lower panel:

-Body filters are available for your users to update with their own required values, in process flows.
-These work in exactly the same way , except any values provided by users (via the in ) are passed into the request body, rather than being added as URL queries.
+are available for your users to update with their own required values, in process flows.
+These work in the same way as noted for optional URL parameters, except any values provided by users (via the connector shape in process flows) are passed into the request body, rather than being added as URL queries.

-Techniques for adding header parameters are the same as all other types of parameters that you may encounter in the connector builder.
-For information about these options please see the page.
+Techniques for adding body parameters are the same as all other types of parameters that you may encounter in the connector builder.
+For information, please see Working with parameters.